What has our chapter been up to? Read about some of our upcoming and past events below to learn about what we’ve been working on.

 Virtual Book Club

-The book selected for Saturday, March 13th at 9am is The Unlikely Pilgrimage of Harold Fry by Rachel Joyce.
-We welcome you to join us for the interesting conversations and literary exploration!
+The book selected for Saturday, May 8th at 9am is The Love Song of Miss Queenie Hennessey by Rachel Joyce.
+We welcome you to join in on the interesting conversations and literary exploration!

 UNA-USA Global Engagement Summit